 As users of the disability confident scheme, we guarantee to interview all disabled applicants who meet the minimum criteria for the vacancy/ies.

-We assess each candidate consistently against our requirements, your strengths and motivations and the core competencies listed below.
+We assess each candidate consistently against our requirements, your strengths and motivations and our core competencies, listed below.
 The better you can communicate your strengths, passion, motivation, skills, knowledge and experiences during our assessment process, the greater your chances of going through to the next stages.

 Our application form is relatively short, as we prefer to get to know you personally.
 It checks you meet our minimum requirements, captures personal details so we can contact you, and gives you the opportunity to showcase your key skills, abilities and capabilities.
 A member of our Student Recruitment team here in the UK screens the application form against our business requirements and the competencies listed above.